 Yes, you definitely can!

 First of all, Beth’s circumstance is not unusual.
-I know individuals who have actually lost more inches than her but dropped nearly 0 pound on the scale.
+I know individuals who have actually lost more inches than her but dropped nearly 0 pounds on the scale.
 Losing inches not weight is not uncommon.
-Moreover, I know a person who managed to lose 10 inches off waist and lost only 3 pounds!
+Moreover, I know a person who managed to lose 10 inches off their waist and lost only 3 pounds!

 But despite how sad it is, it’s in truth a great thing to celebrate!

 And I’m not saying it because of this “cheering the last winner” belief.
 Maturing in an Asian home with a tiger mom, I’ve never been the last winner once without getting my ass whipped.
-My parents got a “reward” for that named “Leather Belt & Meat Stir-Fry”– LOL not for the “50 Shades” kind a thing but some severe parenting/disciplining sessions.
+My parents got a “reward” for that named “Leather Belt & Meat Stir-Fry”– LOL not for the “50 Shades” kinda thing but some severe parenting/disciplining sessions.
 Being regularly treated with that, I did not grow up with a nerve for “cheering the last winner.”

-The reality is: if you’ve dropped 3 inches but lost only 0.5 pound, it means that your body is responding effectively to the effort you’ve made and what you have actually dropped is mostly fat.
+The reality is: if you’ve dropped 3 inches but lost only 0.5 pounds, it means that your body is responding effectively to the effort you’ve made, and what you have actually dropped is mostly fat.
 This is because weight loss is far more visible compared to muscle and water loss.
 Loose inches off waist fast is a difficult and time-consuming process.
 If you managed to do so – awesome job!